Table of contents

 MRZScannerView

-1. Camera View: The Camera View is the camera viewfinder UI component within the MRZScannerView.
-This viewfinder occupies the majority of the space within the MRZScannerView to give the user a clear view and precise control of the image being scanned.
+1. Camera View: The camera viewfinder UI component that occupies the majority of the space, giving users a clear view and precise control of the image being scanned.

 Scan Guide Frames

-5. Close Scanner Button: This button closes the MRZ Scanner and takes the user back to the landing page.
+3. Close Scanner Button: Closes the MRZ Scanner and returns to the landing page.

 MRZResultView

-1. Original Image: A cropped image of the scanned MRZ document - this gets displayed at the top of the MRZResultView by default.
+1. Original Image: The full, unmodified image of the scanned MRZ document, displayed at the top of the MRZResultView.

-3. Re-take Button: This button discards the previous scan and parsed data, then takes the user back to the MRZScannerView to scan another MRZ document.
+1. Re-take Button: Discards the current scan and returns to the MRZScannerView to capture another MRZ document.

 Next Steps